openshift-labs/learn-katacoda/workshops/workshop-1/10-deploying-applications-with-templates.md

 * Configure and start a build
   * From the supplied source code repository
-* Configure and deploy MongoDB
+* Configure and deploy the Mongo database
   * Using auto-generated user, password, and database name
-* Configure environment variables for the app to connect to the DB
+* Configure environment variables for the app to connect to the database
 * Create the correct services
 * Label the app service with `type=parksmap-backend`

 All with one command!

+To monitor the proress of the deployment from the command line run:

+``oc rollout status dc/mlbparks-py``{{execute}}

+While you wait, you can dig around in the web console to see what was created.

-When the build is complete, visit the URL for the ParksMap front end application.
+When the build is complete and the deployment finished, visit the URL for the ParksMap front end application.

 http://parksmap-py-myproject.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/